Cray-HPE/community/README.md

 ---

-Details for both Phase 1 and 2 can be found in the governance.md file in this repository.
+Details for both Phase 1 can be found [here](https://github.com/Cray-HPE/community/blob/main/governance.md).
+Phase 2 governance documentation will follow as we develop the community.

 There is no formal timeline for the transition from Phae 1 to Phase 2 governance model, as we envision it being an ongoing evolutionary process.